HaxeFlixel/flixel-docs/documentation/00_getting_started/02-hello-world-command-line.html.md

 ```
 "Hello World" is a [common example](http://en.wikipedia.org/wiki/Hello_world_program) of getting started with programming, here we will show you how to add Hello World with HaxeFlixel's `FlxText`.
 You can compile this test for any supported target platform.

-Using the command line with HaxeFlixel is made easier with our custom built flixel-tools utility, also made with Haxe.

-## Installation of flixel-tools

-You first need to install and setup flixel-tools - please refer to [this guide](/documentation/flixel-tools/) for doing so.
+Make sure you have installed Flixel, as well as set up the `lime` and `flixel` commands [as explained previously](/documentation/install-haxeflixel/).

-## Create a new HaxeFlixel Project Template
+## Create a new HaxeFlixel Project

 HaxeFlixel requires a basic structure of files for any project that you can automatically create with the `template` command (`tpl` for short).